pbogden/observable-jupyter-demos/README.md

 The demo above shows how it's done with Observable Plot, a charting library by [Mike Bostock](https://observablehq.com/@mbostock), creator of D3 and co-founder of [Observable, Inc](http://observablehq.com).
-You can take the same approach to use all sorts of JavaScript data-viz libraries directly from Python.
+But you can take the same approach to use all sorts of JavaScript data-viz libraries directly from Python.

 **Do I need to be front-end developer to customize things on the Python side?**